-Generally speaking, you should tailor your resume and cover letter to individual roles.
+You should tailor your resume and cover letter to individual roles.

 However, most clients we work with tend to target similar roles at different companies (such as Vice President of Digital Marketing or Vice President of Acquisitions).
-Their past experience also tends to align with their target roles.
+Their experience also tends to align with their target roles.

 In such cases, it can be appropriate to have one resume that is accompanied by custom cover letters explaining why you are interested in a particular company.

-If you are applying for roles in two different sectors (such as marketing and finance), you'll probably want two versions of your resume that highlight your experience in the respective fields.
+If you are applying for roles in two different sectors (such as marketing and finance), you'll want two versions of your resume that highlight your experience in the respective fields.

 How do I make sure my resume is ATS friendly?